kumarsaurabh20/meantools_docs/docs/installation.rst

    cd meantools

 .. warning::
-   MEANtools is tested on Pandas=1.4.3.
-From version >=2.0.0, the support for *append* function has been deprecated for dataframes.
-We will fix this issue in the upcoming version.
-But for the current version, please install Pandas -v1.4.3 or <2.0.0
+   MEANtools is tested on Python=3.8.13 and Pandas=1.4.3.
+From Pandas version >=2.0.0, the support for *append* function has been deprecated for dataframes.
+We will fix the dependency issues in the upcoming version.

 .. note::
    Download additional files from https://doi.org/10.5281/zenodo.14651195 and move them into the directory where you cloned meantools.
 Additional files include: